-Scenario Assumptions Impact Observations/Actions Major catastrophic event Major earthquake impacting Limassol and Paphos districts.
-Claims settlement pattern same as for attritional claims.
-Increase in reinsurance cost.
-Maximum decrease in overall SCR ratio by 76 pp. in the first year of the event.
+Scenario Assumptions Impact Observations/Actions Increased weather-related claims experience (due to climate change) combined with major earthquake in second year of event Increase in weather-related event resulting increased claims in the first year of the plan.
+In the second year of the plan, a major earthquake occurs.
+Maximum decrease in overall SCR ratio by 78 pp. in the second year of event.
 Minimise SCR ratio impact through lower dividend distribution.
 Reassessment of the Company's capital management strategy.
 Liquidation of highly liquid assets in such event.
-Ongoing monitoring of business growth and reinsurance needs.
+Depending on the magnum of the earthquake the Management may need to consider the activation of its business continuity plan.
+Close monitoring of portfolio growth to avoid any mismatch between risk assumed and earthquake limit bought.